 Even if you live in a high-risk area and/or your community takes part in the National Flood Insurance Program (NFIP) – as most do – you can get coverage.
 Get a quote and learn how the AARP Flood Insurance Plan from The Hartford can protect your home.

 Are You an AARP Member Seeking a Flood Insurance Quote?

 The Hartford offers National Flood Insurance Program coverage to AARP members.

 It’s easy to get a quote.
 Call 800-296-7542 to speak with one of our flood insurance specialists.
 We’re eager to answer your questions and quickly assist you in getting the right flood coverage.

 All policies are written subject to the National Flood Insurance Program.

 1 The Hartford's use of this video on this site does not state or imply the endorsement by FEMA or by any FEMA employee of The Hartford's products, services or activities.
-Rupi Prasad is not a Hartford Insured.
-FEMA Video/Eugene Kinerney - Oct 15, 2017.
+Tony and Rita Morello are not Hartford Insureds.
+FEMA Video - June 14, 2019.